URL removal for pages

 There are two different removal tools which, at first glance may look the same.
-There is the one which you find in your webmaster tools account under Site Configuration > Crawler Access > Remove Url and there is the other which is sometimes called the public removal tool found here https://www.google.com/webmasters/tools/removals.
+There is the one which you find in your Search Console (a.k.a.
+Webmaster Tools) account under Site Configuration > Crawler Access > Remove Url and there is the other which is sometimes called the public removal tool found here.
 Whilst is it a ‘public removal tool’ you do need to be logged into a google user account to be able to submit requests.

 Requests which you make under one removal tool will show up under another if you are logged in with the same user account, hence why many users see them as the same tool.

-Removing via webmaster tools means you can remove more than defunct urls.
+Removing via Search Console (a.k.a.
+Webmaster Tools) means you can remove more than defunct urls.
 You can remove whole sites, directories and cache removals without submitting any amended page content, but only for the verified site which you are logged into at the time.

 Public Removal Tool

 With the public removal tool, you can remove pages from any site as well as your own, as long as they meet the requirements for removal.